karolinedealencar/karolinedealencar/README.md

 I started in technology at the end of 2016 as a web frontend and since 2019 I am exploring the backend world, focusing on nodejs.

-I love learning new things and am always looking to improve my hard and soft skills.
-Here on my profile you can find some of my studies and projects, feel free to contact me on linkedin or by email. =^.^=
+I love learning new things and am always looking to improve my hard and soft skills, here on my profile you can find some of my studies and projects, hope u enjoy it =)

 ### 📫 How to reach me: